Juan Branco: Sonko affair

-Questions of integrity
+Other controversies

 While at school, Branco set up a Skyblog in which fellow pupils were subjected to sexist and homophobic insults.
 One of those who had been bullied on the blog was future education minister and prime minister Gabriel Attal, who spoke about the experience on TV in November 2023.
 Branco, who was not named in the interview, responded with a claim that it was Attal who was a bully.
 Branco had also attacked Attal in his book Crépuscule.

 In October 2016 Branco offered his services as a lawyer to the terrorist Salah Abdeslam in a letter which was revealed by Valeurs Actuelles in February 2020.
 As he was not yet admitted to the bar and therefore not legally permitted to practice law, a number of lawyers characterised Branco's actions as illegal.
 Branco explained that in October 2016 he had already qualified as a lawyer and could have been admitted to the bar at any time.
 Abdeslam did not reply to the letter.

-Branco has used multiple identities (sockpuppets) since 2005 to embellish his own biography on Wikipedia and to settle accounts with others.
+Branco has used multiple identities since 2005 to embellish his own biography on Wikipedia and to settle accounts with others.
 According to an article in L'Express, he sent an email in 2014 to the employer of another Wikipedia editor, in which he pretended to be a Wikipedia administrator and threatened them with legal action.
 Branco responded to the article with a denial, saying he had never attacked anyone on Wikipedia.